github-copilot-resources/copilot-metrics-viewer/DEPLOYMENT.md

 With a Personal Access Token, user credentials are not verified, and the application simply renders Copilot metrics fetched using the PAT stored in the backend.

-## One-click Azure Deployment
+## Scenario 1: One-click Azure Deployment

-By far the simplest way is to use the "one-click" option that creates resources in Azure.
-The deployment creates:
+The simplest way to deploy is to use the "one-click" option that creates resources in Azure.
+The deployment includes:

 * Azure Container App with a consumption environment
 * Azure Log Analytics Workspace

+Application will use a pre-built docker image hosted in GitHub registry: `ghcr.io/karpikpl/copilot-metrics-viewer-with-proxy`.

+**Prerequisites:** Contributor permission to a resource group in Azure and a subscription with the `Microsoft.App` resource provider enabled.

+**Estimated cost** for running this in Azure is about $1 per month, as Container Apps have the first 2 million requests each month free.

 1. **Option 1 - Using a Personal Access Token in the Backend**: